Defining sustainable packaging

 It is possible to trace sustainability in packaging back to the environmental movement of the 1970s.
 However, at this stage, the focus was on pollution and littering (including the iconic crying Indian anti-litter commercial produced as part of the “Keep America Beautiful” campaign).

-Packaging, however, became more of a specific focus in the 1980s when the “Garbage Barge” became a media sensation – with the rejection of waste from Long Island residents at several landfill sites before eventually being incinerated.
+Packaging, however, became a more specific focus in the 1980s when the “Garbage Barge” became a media sensation, with Long Island residents’ waste being rejected at several landfill sites before being incinerated.

-The saga raised awareness of how much waste the average person was producing and how large a proportion was packaging.
+The saga raised awareness of how much waste the average person produced and how large a proportion of it was packaging.

-There was, in turn, a sustained effort to reduce and minimise the volume of waste.
-Achieved partly through increasing recycling rates of used packaging, it also led to establishing an economically viable infrastructure for various packaging materials.
+There was, in turn, a sustained effort to reduce and minimise waste volume.
+Achieved partly through increasing the recycling rates of used packaging, it also led to the establishment of an economically viable infrastructure for various packaging materials.
 Such improvements, however, remain a work in progress even today.

 The beginnings of sustainable packaging